ritchiehok/getdata035-assignment/codebook.md

 - Each observation forms a row
 - Each type of observational unit forms a table

-###Guide to create output file
-Description on how to create the tidy data file (1. download the data, ...)/

 ###Cleaning of the data
 The run_analysis.R script accomplishes the following steps: